derflocki/plug.play.js/README.md

 Plug.Play.js
 ====================

-A JavaScript API for communicating with Universal Plug and Play (UPnP) Services obtained via the [W3C Network Service Discovery draft specification (4th October 2012 version)](http://www.w3.org/TR/2012/WD-discovery-api-20121004/).
+A JavaScript API for communicating with Universal Plug and Play (UPnP) Services obtained via the [Network Service Discovery, W3C Working Draft 20 February 2014](http://www.w3.org/TR/2014/WD-discovery-api-20140220/).

 ### Setup

-This API requires a web browser that supports [<code>navigator.getNetworkServices</code>](http://www.w3.org/TR/2012/WD-discovery-api-20121004/#dom-navigator-getnetworkservices).
+This API requires a web browser that supports [<code>navigator.getNetworkServices</code>](http://www.w3.org/TR/2014/WD-discovery-api-20140220/#dom-navigator-getnetworkservices).

 Opera [released a Labs build](http://dev.opera.com/articles/view/network-service-discovery-api-support-in-opera/) that provides support for this API.
 You can read more and download the browser builds at the [Dev.Opera blog](http://dev.opera.com/articles/view/network-service-discovery-api-support-in-opera/).